Ironman Triathlon

 An Ironman Triathlon is one of a series of long-distance triathlon races organized by the World Triathlon Corporation (WTC), consisting of a 2.4 mi swim, a 112 mi bicycle ride and a marathon 26.22 mi run completed in that order, a total of 140.6 mi.
 It is widely considered one of the most difficult one-day sporting events in the world.

 Most Ironman events have a time limit of 16 or 17 hours to complete the race, course dependent, with the race typically starting at 7:00 am.
 The mandatory cutoff time to complete the swim is 2 hours 20 minutes.
-The mandatory bike cut-off time for when an athlete must have completed their swim, transition, and bike varies generally between 10 hours and 10 hours 30 minutes from when an athlete began their swim.
+The mandatory bike cutoff time for when an athlete must have completed their swim, transition, and bike varies generally between 10 hours and 10 hours 30 minutes from when an athlete began their swim.
 The mandatory run cutoff varies between 16 and 17 hours from when athlete began their swim.
 Many races will also have intermediate bike, run, and transition cut off times specific to each race venue.
 Any participant who completes the triathlon within these time constraints is designated an Ironman.

 The name "Ironman Triathlon" is also associated with the original Ironman triathlon that is now the Ironman World Championship.
 Held in Kailua-Kona, the world championship has been held annually in Hawaii since 1978 (with an additional race in 1982).
-Originally taking place in Oahu, the race moved to Kailua-Kona in 1981 and it continues today.
+Originally taking place in Oʻahu, the race moved to Kailua-Kona in 1981 and it continues today.
 The Ironman World Championship has become known for its grueling length, harsh race conditions, and television coverage.

 There are other races that are the same distance as an Ironman triathlon but are not produced, owned, or licensed by the WTC.
 They include The Challenge Family series' Challenge Roth and the Norseman Triathlon.

 The event series is owned by The Ironman Group, which is owned by Advance Publications, following the acquisition from the Wanda Sports Group in August 2020.